-EUDRAC work with clients to develop a Quality Management System to support the CE-registration of their medical device portfolio.
+EUDRAC works with clients to develop a Quality Management System to support the CE-registration of their medical device portfolio.
 We also review the QMS when a client develops a new device and provide the support needed for any changes that need to be implemented.

-EUDRAC work with our clients throughout the development of new devices to ensure their QMS comply with the relevant regulatory requirements.
+EUDRAC works with our clients throughout the development of new devices to ensure their QMS comply with the relevant regulatory requirements.
 We also provide support in the preparation for Notified Body audits; we oversee our clients’ QMS throughout the marketing of their medical devices.